 Recently after noticing that my Windows 10 computer was performing unusually slow, I decided to Reset my PC and Start fresh.
 Since resetting is similar to reinstalling Windows without any applications but maintaining User Data at the same time, all my data and settings were safe except my Edge Favorites.
 After resetting my PC, I opened up the Edge browser, and the Favorites were gone!

 While I was looking around for a solution, I got to know that Edge has built-in favorites export/import feature, which can backup your bookmarks and keeps them safe.
 But in my case, that was not possible because I had already lost them.
-So, here is how I got back my Edge Favorites from the Windows.old folder.
+So, in case your Edge does not automatically restore the bookmarks, here is how I got back my Edge Favorites from the Windows.old folder.

 When we reinstall or reset Windows, all our older files are moved to a Windows.old folder in the installation drive.
 This folder contains all the files and settings from the previous installation, and this folder is deleted automatically after some time.